opticsfoundry/OpticsFoundry_ControlLight/README.md

 ## Overview

-OpticsFoudry's control system can be accessed through three types of software, listed below.
-This repository contains ControlLightAPI.
-See repository [OpticsFoundry_Control_AQuRA](https://github.com/opticsfoundry/OpticsFoundry_Control_AQuRA) for the other two versions.
+OpticsFoudry's control system can be accessed through three types of software:

 1. **ControlLightAPI**